jrsimoneau/client-hr/README.md

     - This error is possibly from referencing an angularjs cdn and not referencing it locally.
 Investigating and implementing a fix

+### Fix for angularjs reference - steps
+1. Adding angular package in this app (testing)